innominds-mobility/swift-custom-ui-elements/README.md

 ![InnoProgressViewBar Icon](Resources/InnoProgressViewBar.png "InnoProgressViewBar Icon")

 #### Usage
-Using this progress bar is very simple by adding an uiview IBoutlet from IB or can do programetically create a uiview by subclassing `InnoProgressViewBar`.
+Using this progress bar is very simple by adding an uiview IBoutlet from IB or can do programmatically create a uiview by subclassing `InnoProgressViewBar`.

 ```swift
 @IBOutlet weak var progressBarView: InnoProgressViewBar!